RyanLiu6/ryanliu6.xyz/src/content/work/ATA.md

 #### Full Stack and Apps
 * Proactively identified pain point in user experience with local Docker environments and created a modern MacOS app using SwiftUI to provide a GUI to non-technical users
-* Rewrote aging internal Login and Authentication pages with React and Tailwind, now properly supporting 2FA with sanitized and controlled redirects
+* Rewrote ageing internal Login and Authentication pages with React and Tailwind, now properly supporting 2FA with sanitized and controlled redirects
 * Responsible for maintaining 1MM+ revenue legacy game, include upgrades to required SDKs and releasing content